defn-podcast/show-notes/README.md

 ### Music
-Thanks to exuberance of PTZERY for the intro / outro music The track name, chiming with our show theme, is [Melon Hamburger](https://soundcloud.com/ptzery/melon-hamburger)
+Thanks to exuberance of PTZERY for the intro / outro music The track name, chiming with our ethics, is [Melon Hamburger](https://soundcloud.com/ptzery/melon-hamburger)
 Listen to more of their work via [their SoundCloud](https://soundcloud.com/ptzery)

 ### Design